Pin It!

 Why You’ll Love This Easy Snickerdoodle Recipe

 • Perfect texture.
-These cookies are soft and chewy in the middle, crisp at the edges, and crunchy all over thanks to a coating of cinnamon sugar.
-They’re sweet, spiced, and a little tangy, just like a snickerdoodle should be.
+These snickerdoodle cookies are soft and chewy in the middle, crisp at the edges, and crunchy all over thanks to a coating of cinnamon sugar.
+They’re sweet, spiced, and a bit tangy, just like a snickerdoodle should be.

 Snickerdoodle cookie halves stacked on top of one another on a white countertop.

 It’s a pretty silly name, huh?
 And the origin is a little fuzzy.
 After some Googling, it seems that our beloved cinnamon sugar cookie was most likely brought to America by Dutch-German immigrants.
-In this case, the name “Snickerdoodle” may have come from the German word Schneckennudeln, meaning a snail-like dumpling.
+The name “Snickerdoodle” is thought to be derived from the German word Schneckennudeln (“snail noodles”), a type of German cinnamon roll.

 • Butter – You can start with room-temperature butter, however, I prefer to start with cold butter and dice it up into smaller pieces.
 It takes a bit of extra whipping with the mixer to soften, but it does help to keep the cookies from spreading too much.